AKIRA-MIYAKE/EasyBeacon/README.md

 Observing a Proximity Beacon Event

-    manager.proximityBeacon.on(.Approached) { beacon in
+    manager.proximityBeacon.on(.WillUpdate) { beacon in
       // do something
     }

-    manager.proximityBeacon.on(.Updated) { beacon in
-      // do something
-    }

-    manager.proximityBeacon.on(.Withdrew) { beacon in
+    manager.proximityBeacon.on(.DidUpdate) { beacon in
       // do something
     }